 Tips on Hiking Table Mountain via Platteklip Gorge

 - If hiking Table Mountain without a guide, Platteklip Gorge is the ideal route because you cannot get lost.
-There is only one point when you can go left or right and there are clear signs which way will lead you where.
+There is only one point when you can go left or right, and there are clear signs which way will lead you to where.
 Other than that - the only way is up.

 - Take enough water.
 I took a 0,75-litre bottle which was empty before I made it to the summit.

 - While my nephew hikes up Table Mountain barefoot, I recommend good trainers.
-You don't need hiking boots but you want to wear something you are surefooted in.
+You don't need hiking boots, but you want to wear something you are surefooted in.

-For those who aren't too keen on cableways, yours truly included, note that the inside rotates so everyone can enjoy the view.
+- For those who aren't too keen on cableways, yours truly included, note that the inside rotates so everyone can enjoy the view.
 Take a friend to hold on to if needed.

-- Take a camera or cell phone - while it isn't the most scenic route there are some beautiful views over Devil's Peak, Signal Hill and Lion's Head, and you will need to take at least one selfie once you've made it to the top.
+- Take a camera or cell phone - while it isn't the most scenic route there are some beautiful views over Devil's Peak, Signal Hill, and Lion's Head, and you will need to take at least one selfie once you've made it to the top.

 - Guidebooks will tell you the hike takes 3-4 hours.
 I managed it in just over two hours while it took my cousin and niece an hour.
 I also met a lady in her 60s who does the hike every day and manages in thirty minutes.
-Now that is motivation!
+Now that is impressive!